South Florida Dentist Charles Adelson Charged In Murder For Hire Hit On Ex-Brother-In-Law

 Adelson’s attorney says his client is innocent.
 He is currently being held without bond at the Broward County jail on charges of first-degree murder, conspiracy to commit murder and solicitation to commit murder after being arrested at his home by U.S. marshals.
 He is awaiting transfer to Tallahassee.

 (© Copyright 2022 CBS Broadcasting Inc. All Rights Reserved.
-The Associated Press contributed to this report.)MORE NEWS: Man Accused Of Sexually Battering Lauderhill Teen, Police Suspect More Victims Out There
+The Associated Press contributed to this report.)MORE NEWS: Florida Legislative Black Caucus Fights Back Against Gov. DeSantis' Redistricting Map